saltyrtc/saltyrtc-task-webrtc-js/README.md

 ## Usage

-When creating the task instance, you can specify whether or not a handover to a secure data channel is desired.
+When creating the task instance, you can specify whether or not a handover to a dedicated data channel is desired.

-    let task = new WebRTCTask(true);

-You can also specify the max DataChannel chunk size:
+In case you want to apply a handover, you must implement the `SignalingTransportHandler` interface and provide a factory function to create an instance of it.

-    let task = new WebRTCTask(true, 65536);
+    let task = new WebRTCTask(signalingTransportHandlerFactory);

-If you don't specify any values, handover defaults to `true` and the chunk size defaults to `16384`.
+If you don't specify any values, no handover will be requested.

 The handover can be initiated using the handover method: